Styling Series: Rug Rules For Any Room | Lulu and Georgia

-Welcome to the Styling Stories Series!
+Welcome back to the Styling Stories Series!
 I'm Kelley, the resident stylist here at Lulu and Georgia.
-Each month, I'll be sharing insider tips and rules for tricky styling situations.
+Each month, I'll be sharing insider tips and rules for tricky styling situations like where to place area rugs.
 Over my ten year career as an interior designer and prop stylist, I've styled hundreds of room settings and have picked up tons of pro tips along the way.
-This week we’re discussing the general guidelines you should use when deciding the correct size, placement and materials of your new rug based on the location it will be used.1
+This week we’re discussing the general rug rules you should use when deciding the correct size, placement and materials of your new rug based on the location it will be used.

+One of the most important styling pieces of information there is to know is how to place a rug in a living room.
 A living room rug should be large enough that at least the front legs of the sofa and any chairs rest upon it.
 For most living rooms, this will be an 8x10 or a 9x12 rug.
 Keep in mind that 16-18” is the ideal distance between the coffee table and the sofa.
-The biggest rug mistake people make is choosing a rug that’s too small for their room.
+One of the biggest area rug rules of thumb you should use, is to make sure you're not choosing a rug that’s too small for your room.
 If you are someone with a rug smaller than you need, or if you fall in love with a smaller size rug, you can always layer it onto a jute or sisal rug that is the proper size for the room.

-Natural materials like wool, jute or sisal are great choices for a Living Room that sees a lot of use.
+Natural materials like wool, jute or sisal are great choices and will help a Living Room that sees a lot of use.
 Synthetic or machine made rugs are also a wonderful and lower cost choice for high-traffic living spaces.

 Depending on the layout of your kitchen, look for runner sizes, as well as smaller 2x3, 3x5 or even 5x8 styles.
 Runners are ideal for filling in narrow spaces, like those between a kitchen island and nearby counters, while smaller size mats can be placed in front of the sink for added padding and comfort.